-To comply with the Migratory Bird Treaty Act, vegetation maintenance work should be scheduled outside the March 1 through July 31 general nesting periods.
-If the vegetation maintenance work is to be done during this period, the entity completing the vegetation treatments must conduct a pedestrian survey of the project area in advance of the vegetation maintenance crews to identify active nests that are to be avoided.
+To comply with the Migratory Bird Treaty Act, maintenance work should be scheduled outside the March 1 through July 31 general nesting periods.
+If the maintenance work is to be done during March 1 through July 31, contact Western's Environmental Division so that they may arrange for a pedestrian survey to be conducted in advance of the maintenance crews to identify active nests that are to be avoided.